+Another part to this, the "giving away," is considered optional.
 The traditional wording is "Who gives this woman to be wedded to this man," but in modern weddings, many couples opt for something a little less antiquated, such as "Who supports this couple in their marriage?" or "Who supports this woman in her marriage to this man?"
-There are other ways to give away the bride, or you can choose to leave it out altogether.
+There are other ways to give away the bride if you choose to include this in your ceremony.

 In the exchange of wedding rings, the bride and groom say something like, "I, [name], give you, [name] this ring as an eternal symbol of my love and commitment to you."

-Many couples are choosing to add a unity ceremony.
+Many couples choose to add a unity ceremony with the lighting of a unity candle.
 They may choose to do this in silence, with music playing, or they may recite vows about the joining of their families.

-This could be a poem, a prayer or a sanctioning of the marriage.
+The officiant delivers closing remarks.
+This could be a poem, a prayer, or a sanctioning of the marriage.
 It is generally the "final thoughts" of the officiant.

-The officiant typically says something akin to, "By the power vested in me by the State of _______, I now pronounce you husband and wife.
+Next, the big part, the officiant typically says something akin to, "By the power vested in me by the state of _______, I now pronounce you husband and wife.

 This is followed by the first kiss of the newly married couple.
 The officiant traditionally says, "You may now kiss the bride," but modern couples often find it strange for someone else to give permission to kiss a grown woman.
 Instead, the officiant can say, "You may now kiss each other," or the bride and groom can kiss immediately after the declaration of marriage.

-The officiant says, "I present to you Mr./Mrs. and Mrs./Mr. (Last Name)," if one party is changing their name or, "I present to you the newly married couple, (Name) and (Name)," if they are not.
+Usually, the last thing the officiant says is, "I present to you Mr./Mrs. and Mrs./Mr. (last name)," if one party is changing their name or, "I present to you the newly married couple, (name) and (name)," if they are not.
 The guests stand and applaud as the couple then leads the recessional out.